PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 10:55:23
+Last updated: 2024-04-11 10:55:56
-Random Quote: Rhaegar fought valiantly, Rhaegar fought nobly, and Rhaegar died.  -  Jorah Mormont
+Random Quote: I hide in plain sight, same as you. - Gustavo Fring